 3.139.
 Mexico still implements a number of support programmes to promote exports, attract investment and create jobs.
 In addition to these general programmes, it has sectoral programmes, mostly aimed at micro, small and medium-sized enterprises, which provide financial assistance, tax incentives and technical training.
-In this regard, mention should be made of the PROSEC and of some tax concessions for payment of the ISR and IEPS, consumption of diesel fuel and the import of environmentally friendly machinery, inter alia.
+In this regard, mention should be made of the PROSEC and of some tax concessions for payment of the ISR and IEPS, and consumption of diesel fuel.